dhansel/Altair8800-IOBus/06-cassette-interface/README.md

 Speed skew compensation can be enabled by connection pin 28 of the ATMega328p to ground (pin 8 or 22).
 If enabled, the ACR card will adjust its expectation of the signal frequencies according to the freqency of the leader signal seen when starting to read.

+Speed skew compensation is **not** enabled by default because, if enabled, KCS tapes can not be read while in MITS mode.
+In most cases speed skew compensation should not be necessary but it can be helpful to read tapes that were recorded at moderately incorrect speeds (or if your tape unit happens to run a bit fast or slow).

 ### Programming the ATMega328P